Ericsson needs industries to embrace 5G to underpin its recovery

 Industry research group Dell’Oro sees the RAN market rising by 2 percent annually on average during the period 2017 through 2022, its analyst Stefan Pongratz told Reuters.

-Teral sees lower 5G revenues than those from 4G as more advanced technology with additional software and commoditized hardware delivers more bang for the buck for telecommunications service providers.
+Teral sees lower 5G revenues than those from 4G as more advanced technology with additional software and commoditised hardware delivers more bang for the buck for telecommunications service providers.